NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(meep-fields-solve-cw fields tol maxiters L)`**

-After the `fields` variable (a global variable pointing to the `meep::fields*` object initialized by `init-fields`, [see above](Scheme_User_Interface.md#input-variables)), the next two parameters to the frequency-domain solver are the tolerance `tol` for the iterative solver (10<sup>−8</sup>, by default) and a maximum number of iterations `maxiters` (10<sup>4</sup>, by default).
+After the `fields` variable (a global variable pointing to the `meep::fields*` object initialized by `init-fields`, see [Input Variables](Scheme_User_Interface.md#input-variables)), the next two parameters to the frequency-domain solver are the tolerance `tol` for the iterative solver (10<sup>−8</sup>, by default) and a maximum number of iterations `maxiters` (10<sup>4</sup>, by default).
 Finally, there is a parameter $L$ that determines a tradeoff between memory and work per step and convergence rate of the iterative algorithm, biconjugate gradient stabilized ([BiCGSTAB-L](https://en.wikipedia.org/wiki/Biconjugate_gradient_stabilized_method)), that is used; larger values of $L$ will often lead to faster convergence at the expense of more memory and more work per iteration.
 Default is $L=2$, and normally a value ≥ 2 should be used.

 The frequency-domain solver supports arbitrary geometries, PML, boundary conditions, symmetries, parallelism, conductors, and arbitrary nondispersive materials.
 Lorentz-Drude dispersive materials are not currently supported in the frequency-domain solver, but since you are solving at a known fixed frequency rather than timestepping, you should be able to pick conductivities etcetera in order to obtain any desired complex ε and μ at that frequency.